-- identify future plausible, but divergent biophysical, socio-political, and/or economic scenarios - explore the impacts of those scenarios on multiple and often conflicting management objectives; - explore tradeoffs and outcomes in alternative restoration activities to strategically prioritize investments; and - assess whether current management actions, objectives, and desired conditions can be achieved or need to be revised in light of future conditions (Rose and Star 2013) (Table 1).

-Scenario planning has been used in CFLRP projects specifically, and in the Shared Stewardship Strategy and public lands management contexts more broadly.
-In 2018, as the initial 10-year performance period mandated by CFLRP authorizing legislation ended, there was uncertainty about funding multi-party monitoring and maintenance treatments on CFLRP projects.
+- identify future plausible, but divergent biophysical, socio-political, and/or economic scenarios - explore the impacts of those scenarios on multiple and often conflicting management objectives; - explore tradeoffs and outcomes in alternative restoration activities to strategically prioritize investments; and - assess whether current management actions, objectives, and desired conditions can be achieved or need to be revised in light of future conditions (Rose and Star 2013) (Table 1).21 mandated by CFLRP authorizing legislation ended, there was uncertainty about funding multi-party monitoring and maintenance treatments on CFLRP projects.
 Regional and national-level leadership developed a process to support scenario planning that would consider plausible future funding scenarios for monitoring and restoration work.
-A template was developed and CFLRP projects completed and submitted these scenario plans in their FY 2018 Annual Report.
-Additionally, the Forest Service and its partners developed the Scenario Investment Planning Platform to clarify tradeoffs and set priorities for investment under Shared Stewardship.
+A template was developed and CFLRP projects completed and submitted these scenario plans in their FY 2018 Annual Report.22 Additionally, the Forest Service and its partners developed the Scenario Investment Planning Platform23 to clarify tradeoffs and set priorities for investment under Shared Stewardship.
 Case studies from the Scenario Investment Planning Platform offer lessons learned in clarifying and focusing priorities for collaborative restoration work (Table 1).